staiyeba/conan/README.md

 # Conan dependency building
-Contains all configuration files for building IncludeOS dependencies.
+Contains all configuration files for building [IncludeOS](https://github.com/includeos/IncludeOS) dependencies.
 The build jobs in this repository are for 3rd party external dependencies in use by IncludeOS.
+They are uploaded as `stable` packages to [includeos repository](https://bintray.com/includeos/includeos) on bintray.

 ## Creating/adding new build jobs